-Paying for eligible dental services - the general requirements
+Paying for dental services - the general requirement

-There are several general requirements for the plan to pay any part of the expense for an eligible dental service.
-The eligible dental service is medically necessary and You get your care from Your PCD.
+The general requirement for the plan to pay any part of the expense for an eligible dental service is that the dental service is medically necessary.

-You will find details on medical necessity in the Medical necessity and referral requirements section.
-You will find the requirement to use an in-network provider and any exceptions in the Who provides the care section.
+You will find details on medical necessity requirements in the Medical necessity requirements section.